top of page

 First reading books for the early years with fun characters and activities.

-Phonic books also have many books in their catalogue that span across the primary age range and some great ones for older readers.
+This range is perfect for beginning readers. hey have many books in their catalogue that span across the primary age range and some great ones for older readers.

-If children do not catch the reading bug early and it all becomes too hard, they can quickly become disengaged as the books read in class only feed their frustrations of 'it is all too hard' and ‘I can’t do this.‘
+If children do not catch the reading bug early and it all becomes too hard, they can quickly become disengaged as the books read in class only feed their frustrations of 'it is all too hard' and 'I can't do this. '

-Reading is hard at first, so don’t be concerned if your child doesn’t get all the words right on each page.
-At the end of a busy day, instead of your child reading to you, you could share the read, and your child reads 1 or 2 pages, and then you read 1 or 2 pages in a pattern.
-Correct all errors with kindness, modelling what expert readers do.
+Reading is hard at first, so don't be concerned if your child doesn't get all the words right on each page. t the end of a busy day, instead of your child reading to you, you could share the read, and your child reads 1 or 2 pages, and then you read 1 or 2 pages in a pattern. orrect all errors with kindness, modelling what expert readers do.

 Sharing the load with your child will also breed conversation about the book, which will help comprehension.